Mississippi State Guard: Membership

 The MSSG is open to citizens of Mississippi, male and female, age 17 to 62.
-All applicants are subject to rigid background checks.
-An oath of office is required, though there is no contractual obligation to members.
+All applicants are subject to a background check.
+There is no contractual obligation to members in regards to service timeline.
 The MSSG is a military reserve organization tasked with supplementing the forces of the MSARNG or MSANG when ordered by the Governor and/or Adjutant General of the State of Mississippi.
 While its primary mission is to assist in coping with man-made or natural disaster, the MSSG trains to be ready to meet any assignment.

 Training

 All new state guardsmen receive military training in the wear and appearance of their uniform, military structure and ranking system, military chain of command, rendering proper honors and respect to those appointed over them.

 Guardsmen are required to train in emergency management, by taking courses provided by the Federal Emergency Management Agency (FEMA).
 Completion of the FEMA training is necessary to earn the Military Emergency Management Specialist Badge.
-Members also receive specialized training in the military police occupational specialty.
+Members also receive specialized training areas like security force augmentation, logistics, supply, administration, or communications.

 Organization

 The Commanding General of the MSSG is appointed by the Adjutant General and Governor of the State of Mississippi, and reports directly to them.
-All commissioned officer appointments and or promotions must be approved by the Adjutant General and the Governor of Mississippi.
+All commissioned officer appointments and/or promotions must be approved by the Commanding General of the MSSG.

-The Mississippi State Guard is organized into three Brigades, each with two Battalions.
-The units include:
+The Mississippi State Guard is organized into three Companies.
+These units include: